 LINC Common IPE Initiative

 The LINC Common IPE Initiative is dedicated to understanding and advancing IPE activities that take place in classroom settings, including online, as part of formal curricula.
-This team is focused on classroom IPE activities that lead or contribute to formal transcript designations; for example, as a required educational experience during a credit-bearing course.
-This Initiative’s signature program is the LINC Common IPE Experience, which launched university-wide in fall 2020.
-The LINC Common IPE Experience is the first of three IPE activities that collectively constitute the university-wide LINC Longitudinal IPE Program.
+This team’s signature program is the LINC Common IPE Experience, which launched in Fall 2020.
+To date, over 5,500 students at the UT San Antonio Health Science Center have participated.
+The LINC Common IPE Experience is the first of three IPE activities that collectively constitute the health science center-wide LINC Longitudinal IPE Program.

-Revise content, implementation processes/procedures and evaluations for the Fall 2024 LINC Common IPE Experience based on student evaluation data collected between 2020-2023.
+Revise content, implementation processes/procedures and evaluations for the Fall 2025 LINC Common IPE Experience based on student evaluation data collected in Fall 2024.

-Increase participation in the Fall 2024 LINC Common IPE Experience by at least 5% with a focus on students from the School of Public Health and the Graduate School of Biomedical Sciences.
+Modify content for the Fall 2025 LINC Common IPE Experience to maximize inclusivity and relevance for newly integrated students from the School of Public Health and the Graduate School of Biomedical Sciences.

 Submit at least one national peer-reviewed poster or podium presentation based on revisions to and/or outcomes from the Fall 2024 LINC Common IPE Experience.